 Camping on Lastovo

 There are two campsites on Lastovo, Skriveni is located in Skrivena Luka, on the South of Lastovo, 6 kilometers of the town Lastovo, in one of the most beautiful bays on the island.
-It is sheltered by the natural shade of olive trees offering fresh food products from the local family Barbic, parking area, and a shower with warm water.
+It is sheltered by the natural shade of olive trees offering fresh food products from the local family Barbic, a parking area, and a shower with warm water.
 For any additional information contact the campsite directly.

 The other campsite, Zaglav, is located in Ubli, also protected from the sun by the pine trees with many facilities.
 In the central part you can use a well-equipped guest kitchen and an area with a washing machine, as well as wifi and electricity (all included in the price).
 There is a parking lot reserved for guests and you can rent bicycles, kayaks and tents, and there is even a possibility to rent a safe.
 For more information contact them directly.